 Please select another option

-The Chartered Institute of Building (CIOB) has welcomed Michael Yam as its new President for 2022/23.
+The Chartered Institute of Building (CIOB) has appointed Professor Mike Kagioglou, FCIOB, as its latest Vice President.